thurinj/specfem_tomo_helper/README.md

 # specfem_tomo_helper

-`specfem_tomo_helper` is a program to generate the external tomography files required by specfem3D, from netCDF4 models available at [IRIS EMC](http://ds.iris.edu/ds/products/emc/).
-The intent of this code is to streamline the generation of these tomographic files.
+`specfem_tomo_helper` is a tool designed to generate external tomography files, mesh files, and topography files required by SPECFEM3D from netCDF4 Earth models available at [IRIS EMC](http://ds.iris.edu/ds/products/emc/).
-The Area of Interest (AoI) of these tomographic files can be selected by direct input (in UTM coordinates as in specfem), or with a graphical user interface to select the AoI.

->***:warning: This package is work in progress and NOT YET READY FOR PRODUCTIVE USE.***
+The tool provides a streamlined, configuration-file-driven workflow for:

+- Tomography file generation -- converts netCDF models into SPECFEM3D-compatible text files, with support for both isotropic and anisotropic media (up to 21 $C_{ij}$ elastic parameters)
+- Mesh generation -- generates complete SPECFEM3D mesh configurations, including automated doubling layer placement and optimized CPU distribution
+- Topography processing -- produces surface geometry layers to accommodate complex terrain and internal boundaries

+The main workflow is based on model re-gridding (via trilinear interpolation), an interactive GUI for region selection, and a streamlined workflow based entirely on editable configuration files.
+All of these automation features are geared toward begginers.

 ## Installation